bhpcv252/contri-calculator/README.md

 ### Usage

-- Enter the final amount which was spent?
 - Enter User's information, or leave empty to finish
   - Person's name
   - Amount paid, if any (optional)